Kirk Phillips

-Kirk Douglas Phillips (born July 31, 1960) is a former American football wide receiver in the National Football League for the Dallas Cowboys and Atlanta Falcons.
+Kirk Douglas Phillips (born July 31, 1960) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
 He played college football at the University of Tulsa.

-Early years
+Early life

 Phillips attended Spiro High School.
 He played as a halfback and received All-state honors as a senior.

 He accepted a football scholarship from the University of Tulsa.
 He was converted into a wide receiver and played on run oriented offenses.
 As a sophomore, he was named a starter and was second on the team with 13 receptions for 264 yards (20.3-yard avg.).

 As a junior, he was a backup, tallying 5 receptions for 75 yards (15-yard avg.).
 As a senior, he led the team with 18 receptions for 374 yards (20.8-yard avg.) and one touchdown, while receiving All-MVC honors.
 He finished his college career with 40 receptions for 760 yards (19-yard avg.) and 2 touchdowns.

 Professional career

 Dallas Cowboys

-Phillips was signed as an undrafted free agent by the Dallas Cowboys after the 1983 NFL Draft.
+Phillips was signed as an undrafted free agent by the Dallas Cowboys after the 1983 NFL draft.
 He was placed on the injured reserve list in August, with a thumb injury.
 In 1984, he was the team's fourth wide receiver, registering one reception for 6 yards, while appearing in 8 games.
 He was released on August 27, 1985.